-The Energy Savings Performance Contract (ESPC) ENABLE process uses the General Services Administration's (GSA) Award Schedule 84, SIN 246-53, as the procurement vehicle to award federal projects.
+The Energy Savings Performance Contract (ESPC) ENABLE process uses the General Services Administration's (GSA) Supply Schedule SIN 334512, as the procurement vehicle to award federal projects.

 The GSA schedule allows federal customers to quickly and easily select a qualified energy service company to perform an investment grade audit (IGA) and ultimately develop and install the project.
 This schedule also recognizes vendors that hold small business designations, which allows customers to execute small business set asides if included in their acquisition planning strategy.

 The Federal Energy Management Program's (FEMP) five-phase ESPC ENABLE procurement process conforms with all applicable ESPC laws and requirements.

 |Phase 2: Energy Service Company Selection|

 An agency gathers resources, people, and data to prepare for the ESPC ENABLE procurement process.
 This phase should be completed in one to two weeks and includes the following tasks.

 - Identify the project team members and the agency approval processes.

 - Deliver education briefings to all team members and decision makers.